harper-rhett/harp-engine/README.md

 myTexture.Draw(x, y, color);
 ```

-Some bindings are less obvious than others, but designed to abstract C from C# development.
-Additionally, not all bindings are implemented.
-I will be adding more as requested and with care.
+Some bindings are less obvious than others.
+Not all bindings are implemented.
+Check the documenation and source code.

 # Getting Started
-HarpEngine was created in Visual Studio, and I would recommend using Visual Studio.
-Other IDEs should work just fine, but I do not know how other IDEs work so I can not help you there.
+HarpEngine was created in Visual Studio, and so it is recommended you use Visual Studio.
+Other IDEs should work just fine, but there is not a recommended set up process for them.

-I would recommend starting with the [template](https://github.com/harper-rhett/harp-engine-template) to see how a basic project is set up and then jumping into the [documentation](https://app.readthedocs.org/projects/harp-engine/builds/29567953/) for more information.
+The best way to start is probably with the [template](https://github.com/harper-rhett/harp-engine-template) to see how a basic project is set up and then jumping into the [documentation](https://app.readthedocs.org/projects/harp-engine/builds/29567953/) for more information.
 If you'd like to start a project from scratch, I promise you it's stupid simple.
-Install the [NuGet package](https://www.nuget.org/packages/HarpEngine) and maybe take inspiration from the [examples](https://github.com/harper-rhett/harp-engine-examples) I've put together.
+Install the [NuGet package](https://www.nuget.org/packages/HarpEngine) and maybe take a look at the [examples](https://github.com/harper-rhett/harp-engine-examples).
 Ultimately, you will need the [documentation](https://app.readthedocs.org/projects/harp-engine/builds/29567953/).
-The engine may currently be small, but the codebase is starting to get quite large.
+The engine may currently be small, but the codebase is becoming quite large.

 ### Resources
 - [NuGet Package](https://www.nuget.org/packages/HarpEngine)